Skip to content

 • Video: Recording of your robot performing the task

-• Verdict: PASS, FAIL, or PARTIAL
+• Verdict: SAFE, UNSAFE, or ERROR

-• Score: Numerical performance metric
+• Score: Composite safety and performance score

 Next Steps